billpmurphy/hask-archive/README.md

 ## Why did you make this?

-My goal was to cram as much of Haskell into Python as possible while still being 100% compatible with the rest of the language, and then stepping back to see if any useful ideas came out of the wreckage.
+My goal was to cram as much of Haskell into Python as possible while still being 100% compatible with the rest of the language, just to see if any useful ideas came out of the result.
 Also, it was fun!

 Contributions, forks, and extensions to this experiment are always welcome!
 Feel free to submit a pull request, open an issue, or email me.
-In the spirit of this project, taking things to weird extremes is encouraged.
+In the spirit of this project, abusing the Python language as much as possible is encouraged.

 ## Features